Going back to school can be scary for kids as well as parents. Be intentional in preparing your family with a back to school year with prayer.

 We prayed with our parents as children when we were going through something hard—an upcoming test, a bullying situation, an especially difficult teacher.

 They affirmed in us that we were more than what our friends thought, and that they saw something special in us that God would use one day.

 Share these thoughts and prayers with your children.
-Start up a prayer routine of your own to pray for your own children, individually and daily.
+Start up a back to school prayer routine of your own to pray for your own children, individually and daily.